cwinsor/django_103_plasticc_and_ux/project/readme2.txt

 8) extend the user model to add a "total score" attribute https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone

-9) now (temporarily) add code in the view to extract data for the home page list of games this user (player's status) list of users (leaderboard)
+9) add temporary code in the view to extract data for the home page list of games this user (player's status) list of users (leaderboard)